DMGsquared/CNC/README.md

 # About this
 Custom 3-axis CNC designed to cut wood and aluminum.
-Feel free to copy the design or use it to inspire your own.
+Feel free to utilize the design or have it inspire your own.
 <img width="980" height="660" alt="image" src="https://github.com/user-attachments/assets/67687472-f971-42ee-b7e9-0468139a5dfe" />
 A step file is provided within the .zip file, and a link to the onshape document is provided below.
 ## Access to onshape file